jcurl/Documentation/Manuals/Programming/CallingConventions/Section_03_02_Windows64bit.md

   0000000140001060: F3 C3              rep ret
 ```

-The code remains the same indendent of the function being called.
-Let's look at
+The code remains the same independent of the function being called.
+Let's look
-the function implementing a variable number of arguments.
+at the function implementing a variable number of arguments.

 * Here we see the compiler, for the first time, making use of the shadow
   parameters, putting the results on the stack (instructions `140001030` to